avyboy/aresmush/tutorials/templates.md

     right(string, width, padding char - defaults to space) center(string, width, padding char - defaults to space)

 **One Line Block** - Sometimes you'll have a template that wants to show a lot of stuff on one line.
 Since whitespace matters in templates, this could lead to some pretty jumbled text.
 That's where the one_line helper comes in.
 Just slap it around some code, and it will strip off linebreaks for all the text in-between.
-This lets you put the fields on separate lines in the //template//, but still have them show up all on one line when it's displayed.
+This lets you put the fields on separate lines in the //template//, but still have them show up all on one line when it's displayed on the //game//.

     <% one_line do %>
     <%= field1 %>